Kite Boarding Instruction

 Can I learn to kite in one day?

-No. Your friend that said they took one or 3 lessons and learned to kite forgot to tell you that they walked up the beach for three months or a year before they figured it out.
-They also forgot to mention how many times they needed (and still need) to be rescued.
-There is too much to learn and internalize for a person to learn to kite safely in one day.
+No. To quote the memory scientist Eric Kandel, "long term memory typically requires repeated, spaced training with intervals of rest."
+Over the years I have obliged people who convinced me that they can train for 5 or 8 hours at a time.
+Their abilities declined, as did mine and we were not successful.
+I understand this goes against "your friend's" story that they learned to kite in a day.
+I believe if you probe a little deeper you will find that they were a liability on the beach and walked up the beach for three months or a year before they really figured it out how to kite board.
+I believe they may have also forgot to mention how many times they needed (and still need) to be rescued.
+There is just too much to learn and internalize for a person to learn to kite safely in one day.
 There seems to be some schools that try to sell you that idea so they can make a sale.
 If you decide to learn to kite with them, you will find that you will be a accident waiting to happen.
 You will learn what a "kitemare" is.
-The following competencies helped others in the learning process:

-4. Familiarity with other wind powered sports such as wind surfing or sailing
+4. Learn other wind powered sports such as wind surfing or sailing

-6. Knowing how to swim the back stroke.
+6. Learn how to comfortably swim the backstroke for a distance.

-Each of the above skills takes time and practice to aquire.
-Most people will take a minium of 9 hours of kite boarding lessons.
+Each of the above skills takes time and practice to acquire.
+Learning to kiteboard will also take time and practice.
+Most people will take a minimum of 9 hours of kiteboarding lessons.
 This will cover the basics.
 An average person will spend approximately 15 to 30 hours of flying a 4-line kite before they are comfortably riding back and forth in control, staying upwind and making nice turns.

 Wanting to learn to kite in one day is similar to wanting to put on a wing suit and jump off a cliff after a few hours.
 There is a very small chance that you might succeed.
 There is a far greater chance that things will not go as planned.
 Be realistic.
-It takes time and practice to be able to kite board.
+It takes time and practice to learn many of the things that are worthwhile.
+Enjoy the journey!

 Learn turns, jump turns, toe-side, blind, jumps, board grabs, kite loops, front rolls and back rolls.